-The Retail Code sets out the circumstances in which a retailer can require a customer to pay a security deposit.
+While some concern was expressed in several submissions on the Discussion Paper that any increase in the level of security deposits for business customers would be an impediment to business development and would cause cash flow problems; it is noted that the Retail Code sets out the circumstances in which a retailer can require a customer to pay a security deposit.
 Whether the retailer chooses to require a security deposit from a customer who could be required to pay such a deposit is a matter for the retailer.
 However, if a customer falls within a category from which a security deposit can be required, then the retailer is entitled to require that a security deposit be lodged.